-Casa do Soito, which belonged to the other son of Caetano dos Reis, Manuel Casimiro Coelho do Amaral Reis, whose coat of arms is clearly visible on the main door.
+Casa do Soito belonged to the other son of Caetano dos Reis, Manuel Casimiro Coelho do Amaral Reis, whose coat of arms is clearly visible on the main door.

-It benefits from a whole scenographic apparatus that is conferred to it either by the access staircase or by the decoration of the façade, or by the gardens developed at different levels, with balustrades, tiled benches and statues.
+It benefits from a whole apparatus of scenography that is conferred to it either by the access staircase or by the decoration of the facade, or by the gardens developed at different levels, with balustrades, tiled benches and statues.

-Located in the heart of the village of Santar, Casa dos Linhares or Casa Iberico Nogueira is a good example of an urban house for Beira with an agricultural past.
-Built in granite, it has two floors and attic.
+Located in the heart of the village of Santar, Casa dos Linhares or Casa Ibérico Nogueira is a good example of an urban house for the Beira Region with an agricultural past.
+Built in granite, it has two floors and an attic.
 Initially, the ground floor corresponded to agricultural dependencies.
-The first floor was the residence of the masters of the house.
+The first floor was the residence of the owners of the house.

-Apparently, this construction is from the early nineteenth century.
-The house and the associated farm would be acquired by public deed in 1900 by Manuel Joaquim dos Santos, the paternal great-grandfather of the current owners.
-It is probable that his intention was to leave a house for each daughter since he had another one in this village, in the avenue Viscondessa de Taveiro (next to the current reception of Santar Garden Villa), where he lived until the end of his life.
+Apparently, this construction is from the early 19th century.
+The house and the associated farm would be acquired by a public deed in 1900s by Manuel Joaquim dos Santos, the paternal great-grandfather of the current owners.
+It is likely that his intention was to leave a house for each daughter since he had another one in this village, in the Avenue Viscondessa de Taveiro (next to the current reception area of Santar Vila Jardim), where he lived until the end of his life.

 Manuel Joaquim dos Santos was a successful trader.
-From his marriage to Ana Neves dos Santos two daughters were born: Maria Celeste, the oldest, and Sara, the youngest.
-Both would come to receive a careful education and revealed great talent for drawing, painting and music, having Maria Celeste become an excellent pianist.
+He was married to Ana Neves dos Santos and had two daughters: Maria Celeste, the oldest, and Sara, the youngest.
+Both would come to receive a careful education and revealed great talent for drawing, painting, and music, having Maria Celeste become an excellent pianist.
 She would marry António Ibérico Nogueira in 1914 and receive a marriage gift, from her parents, the Casa dos Linhares, where the couple came to inhabit.

-António Ibérico Nogueira was originally from Lisbon and had a military carrer - at that time lieutenant of cavalry -.
+António Ibérico Nogueira was originally from Lisbon and had a military career - at that time lieutenant of cavalry.
 He entered the Military Academy under the influence of an uncle António Rodrigues Nogueira, also a military engineer.
-This man from Beira had gained some influence in the capital and was one of the main founders of the Hydroelectric Company of Serra da Estrela and the Companhia Portuguesa dos Fornos Elétrico (electric ovens).
+This man from the Beira had gained some influence in the capital and was one of the main founders of the Hydroelectric Company of Serra da Estrela and the Companhia Portuguesa dos Fornos Elétrico (electric ovens).

 António Ibérico Nogueira and Maria Celeste had two children: Francisco, the eldest, born in 1915 and Maria Alice, who was born two years later.